limpyd/redis-limpyd-jobs/README.md

 - `identifier`
     The value for the `identifier` field.

-- `queue_name`
+- `queue_name=None`
     The queue name in which to save the job.
+If not defined, will use the class one.
+If both are undefined, an exception is raised.

 - `priority=0`
     The priority of the new job, or the new priority of an already existing job, if this priority is higher of the existing one.